imrockpan/tapicker-docs/pages/docs/infrastructure.en-US.md

 # Infrastructure

-DatePicker mainly consists of the following two parts:
+DataPicker mainly consists of the following two parts:

 - **Popup** - for scraping data, managing recipes, setting up webhooks, viewing & exporting data, etc.
 - **Recipe Editor** - used to create or edit recipes